-General liability covers basic animal hospital and veterinarian risks, such as a dog biting a customer.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a dog biting a customer.
+Bundle it with property insurance for savings in a business owner’s policy.

 Most states require workers' comp for veterinary practices that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy helps vets and animal hospitals recover financially from data breaches and cyberattacks.
 It's recommended for any small business that stores customer information.

 Commercial auto insurance covers the cost of an auto accident involving a vehicle owned by an animal hospital or veterinary clinic.
 Each state has its own auto liability insurance requirements.

 It's easy to get veterinary services business insurance and fidelity bonds if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: